-He has won awards from the Kennedy Center American College Theatre Festival for directing and playwrighting of 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits based on the Pulitzer Prize nominated book, A Time of Terror: The Great Dayton Flood, by Allan W. Eckert), which played to over 10,000 in Washington D. C. and Dayton in 1997, featuring recorded narration by Martin Sheen, and the late Ruby Dee, and Ossie Davis.
-His original drama, The Brothers BOOTH! was developed at the Guthrie Theatre Lab and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and produced professionally.
-He has composed several hundred songs and incidental music for the stage, including the score for 1903: The Wings of Dreams, about the lives of Wilbur and Orville Wright and Paul Laurence Dunbar, which was filmed and broadcast annually on PBS/ThinkTV.
-His wide range of interests have included "sketching his way through Europe" from Oslo, Norway, to Athens, Greece; working on an archeological dig at Tel Gezer, Israel; training in Commedia dell'Arte with Master Teacher Carlo Mazonne-Clementi in northern California; studying at the Laterna Magica in Prague, Czechoslovakia during the "Prague Spring" of 1968; securing a patent in computer hardware design; and researching and photographing the ancient theatres of Pompeii.
+McDowell won awards from the Kennedy Center American College Theatre Festival for directing and writing of 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits based on the Pulitzer Prize nominated book, A Time of Terror: The Great Dayton Flood, by Allan W. Eckert), which played to over 10,000 in Washington D. C. and Dayton in 1997-8, featuring recorded narration by Martin Sheen, the late Ruby Dee and Ossie Davis.
+His original drama, The Brothers BOOTH! was developed at the Guthrie Theatre Lab, the New Harmony Project, and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and subsequently produced professionally.
+He has composed several hundred songs and incidental music for the theatre, including the score and libretto for 1903: The Wings of Dreams, about the lives of Wilbur and Orville Wright and Paul Laurence Dunbar, which was filmed and broadcast annually on PBS/ThinkTV throughout southwest Ohio.

-McDowell was the founding Artistic Director of the Riverside Shakespeare Company of New York City, which he co-founded with his wife, Gloria Skurski, and helmed for a decade, producing numerous dramas and Commedia dell'arte work by Shakespeare, Machiavelli, and Brecht.
+McDowell was the founding Artistic Director of the Riverside Shakespeare Company of New York City, which he co-founded with his wife, Gloria Skurski, and helmed for a decade, producing numerous dramas and Commedia dell'arte works by Machiavelli, Shakespeare, and Brecht.
 At Riverside, McDowell mounted dramas and benefits with Jeremy Irons, Roger Rees, Mary Elizabeth Mastrantonio, Jim Dale, Tonya Pinkins, Anna Deavere Smith, and the late Ossie Davis, Raul Julia, Nicole Williamson and Helen Hayes, as well as the first New York stage production featuring Tom Hanks, in 1979.
 While at Riverside, McDowell also produced the first Shakespeare Project, a residency of actors from London’s Royal Shakespeare Company at The Shakespeare Center, dedicated by Helen Hayes and Joseph Papp in 1981, on Manhattan’s Upper West Side.

 Prior to coming to Wright State, McDowell was Artistic Director for Grove Shakespeare in southern California, when the company received its first Los Angeles Theatre Critics Circle Award, and in 1993, he received the Los Angeles Drama-Logue Award for Stage Directing for Noel Coward’s Private Lives.
-Since his appointment as chair at Wright State, he has directed myriad dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, Phantom of the Opera, Fences, and Les Miserables, which set departmental box office records, selling over 6,000 tickets in May of 2014.
-In the Fall of 2015, McDowell directed The Great Gatsby on the 75th anniversary of that acclaimed book's first publication.
-In the fall of 2016, McDowell directed the premiere of Restoration! - a resetting of King Lear in 1681 which was heralded as "Best Collegiate Production of a Play" and "Best Direction of a Play" in the press.
+Since coming to Wright State, he directed two dozen dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, Phantom of the Opera, Fences, and Les Miserables, which set departmental box office records, selling over 6,000 tickets in May of 2014.
+In the fall of 2015, McDowell directed The Great Gatsby on the 75th anniversary of that acclaimed book's first publication.
+In 2016, McDowell wrote and directed the premiere of Restoration! - a resetting of King Lear in 1681 which was heralded as "Best Collegiate Production of a Play" and "Best Direction of a Play" in the press.
 The production featured a score composed by McDowell and guest artist and acclaimed composer, Sandy Bashaw.
 In two decades as Artistic Director at Wright State, the number of subscribers doubled to over 90% of capacity.
 McDowell's last production before retirement was directing the Arthur Miller adaptation of Henrik Ibsen's Enemy of the People, heralded as the "Best Collegiate Production of a Play" as well as "Best Director" for the 2019-2020 season, and subsequently praised as "one of the best shows in the university's history" in Dayton Most Metro.

-A member of Kappa Phi Kappa, McDowell was honored in May of 2013 with the Arts Award from the Lamda Chapter of the Eta Phi Beta Sorority for "outstanding artistic and historic contributions."
+A member of the national honor society Kappa Phi Kappa, McDowell was honored in May of 2013 with the Arts Award from the Lamda Chapter of the Eta Phi Beta Sorority for "outstanding artistic and historic contributions."

-During the two decades that McDowell served as chair, McDowell's proudest achievement at Wright State has been in fostering over a ten-fold increase in scholarship funding for students.
-McDowell played a major role in establishing numerous scholarships in the department, such as the Tom Hanks, Martin Sheen & Samantha Levgevin, and Rising Star Scholarships, as well as individual scholarships for local students through the annual ArtsGala at Wright State.
+During the twenty-two years that he served as chair, McDowell's proudest achievement at Wright State was fostering more than a ten-fold increase in scholarship funding for students.
+McDowell played a major role in establishing numerous scholarships in the department, such as the Tom Hanks, Martin Sheen & Samantha Lavgevin, and Rising Star Scholarships, as well as individual scholarships for local students through the annual ArtsGala at Wright State.
 This, along with numerous out-of-state scholarships, placed the department on a nationally competitive footing, while assisting hundreds of students to major in the arts at Wright State.
-In April of 2016, McDowell helped bring Tom Hanks to the campus, and served as host to Hanks when he took part in a dialogue with students, faculty and staff in the department.

 B.A., Macalester College; M. A. and Ph.
 D., University of California, Berkeley